Gulliver's nightclub fire: The venue

 The restaurant was formally known as Gulliver's Restaurant Inc. and opened in 1971.
-It attracted crowds of young people, particularly Connecticut residents, since while both states had a drinking age of 18, NY had last call much later.
+It attracted crowds of young people, particularly Connecticut residents, since while both states had a drinking age of 18, New York had last call much later.
 "For decades, youths from southern Connecticut, where the drinking age was 18 since 1972, had flocked to this part-leafy, part-scruffy miniature city so they could take advantage of New York's later last call hour."
 The restaurant was originally the Old Post Grill, but that burned in 1962; then it was Lucy's, which had a fire in 1968.
 The building was owned by the Port Chester Electrical Construction Corporation.

 The building housing Gulliver's was on the border of Port Chester and Greenwich and so spanned the county and state line between Westchester County, New York and Fairfield County, Connecticut.
 Gulliver's was a restaurant and bar with its entrance on the Greenwich side.
 Most of Gulliver's was considered on the New York side, and had been inspected by Port Chester fire authorities two months before the fire.
 The other businesses in the building were considered to be in Greenwich and had not been inspected since 1964 when the last equipment was installed.

 On the main floor of Gulliver's was a dining room, main bar and the kitchen.
 Down a short but fairly narrow flight of stairs was the lower level where the lounge was.
 In this area was a sunken dance floor.
 It was in this lower level where the late night discotheque took place.
 On the ground floor there was also a small barber shop and a retail store for clothing, called The Clothes Post.
 More importantly, there was a bowling alley that took up almost half the building.